-Keeping the air quality of your home fresh and clean during the winter months can be difficult to achieve especially when there are weeks at a time of inclement weather.
-According to Dr. E. Neil Schacter, medical director of respiratory care at Mount Sinai Medical Center in New York: “If you live in a home with chronically poor air quality, you can experience frequent headaches, long lasting colds, and bronchitis as well as chronic asthma.”
+Keeping the indoor air quality in your home fresh and clean during the winter months is difficult, especially when there are weeks at a time of inclement weather.
+According to Dr. E. Neil Schacter, medical director of respiratory care at Mount Sinai Medical Center in New York: “If you live in a home with chronically poor air quality, you can experience frequent headaches, long-lasting colds, and bronchitis as well as chronic asthma.”

-Recommendations for Keeping the Air in Your Home Naturally Clean
+Recommendations for Keeping the Indoor Air Quality in Your Home Clean

-2. Air Purifier.
 Good air purifiers will improve indoor air quality by removing allergens, harmful particles, and odors.
-Purified air is especially important to people suffering from asthma, allergies, or chemical and pollutant sensitivities.
-Ideally, according to the layout of your home, it is best to have air purifiers in all bedrooms as well as the main living areas.
-Most effective air purifiers cover up to 600 sq.ft. of living space.
+Purified air is essential to people who have asthma, allergies, or chemical and pollutant sensitivities.
+Ideally, according to the layout of your home, it is best to have air purifiers in all bedrooms and the main living areas.
+Most effective air purifiers cover up to 600 sq. ft. of living space.
 We recommend filters that include the following:

 - Electrostatically-charged dust collection grid effectively traps charged particles & pollutants like a magnet.
 Simply wipe clean when dirty.

 - High-efficiency HEPA filter – most effective way to capture dust and allergens.

 - Activated carbon filter traps chemicals, gases, and odors.

 - Photocatalytic oxidation (TiO2) filter effectively reduces chemicals, bacteria, and odors.

 - Air-cleaning negative ions that circulate throughout the room.
 Negative ions are completely safe and scientifically proven as effective in producing clean air.

 - Washable pre-filter does not require replacement and enhances the durability and performance of the other filters.